GuanHuiLim/csd3120-A1/README.md

 ---

-The player must pick up the sword with the left hand and slice the are you ready plane to begin.
+The player must pick up the sword with the left hand(use mouse and click and drag if not using VR device) and slice the are you ready plane to begin.

 ![Untitled](README%202f512c48407a47e1a47526e25a39ccbe/Untitled%201.png)